Props MVP Redesign

 75%

-of users thought the system was inconsistent and hard to use
+of users thought it was hard to use

 OUR APPROACH